 Basically humor = “liquid, moistness”, from Latin, and it most commonly referred to four bodily fluids (humors) that were thought to control human emotion and temperament.
 It didn’t come to refer to something funny or comedic until the 1680s.
-Read the rest if you want more info because I fell down an etymological chasm dripping with literally all of my least favorite words (phlegm, bile, moist) and now I’m feeling a tad queasy.
+Read on if you want more info because I fell down an etymological chasm dripping with literally all of my least favorite words (phlegm, bile, moist) and now I’m feeling a tad queasy.

 Humor.
 What a staggeringly rich and shockingly vile word.